rbontekoe/llm/docs/src/chapter3.md

 ## Step 3: Get the Jupyter API-key

 You need the token the first time you login.
-Yo retrieve the token to copy the part after 'token=', with the command: `jupyther server list`.
+To retrieve the token to copy the part after 'token=', with the command: `jupyther server list`.

 |Step        | Action      |
 |:---------- | :---------- |